axelvaldez/radical-companies/_posts/book-3/2023-06-30-radical-inspiration-and-discovery.markdown

 <h1>Fiat and Radical</h1>
  <p><span class='_paradigm'>Fiat</span> is a complex and complicated system. <span class='_paradigm'>Radical</span> is a simple <span class='_paradigm'>Foundation</span></p>
  <h2>Fiat</h2>
   <p>I have already said a lot about <span class='_paradigm'>Fiat</span>.
-One thing I mentioned in passing is that <span class='_paradigm'>Fiat</span> evolved into the complex mess it is today.
-Rules and laws morphed to adapt to their environment.
-For example, whereas the Christian Bible was admonishing slaves to &ldquo;obey your earthly masters&rdquo; that stopped being acceptable language in the lates 1800s (though women and children still had to obey their earthly master).</p>
+One thing I mentioned in passing is that <span class='_paradigm'>Fiat</span> <strong>evolved</strong> into the complex mess it is today, with rules and laws morphing to adapt to their environment.
+For example, the Christian Bible admonished slaves to &ldquo;obey your earthly masters.&rdquo; However, when outright slavery went out the door, in the lates 1800s, that stopped being acceptable language (though the majority of women and children to this day still have to obey their earthly masters).</p>
-  <p>The thing that has remained throughout is <span class='_paradigm'>Force.</span></p>
+  <p>The thing that has remained constant throughout is <span class='_paradigm'>Force.</span></p>
    <div class='_center'>
     <img
      src='/assets/img/pic-fiat-fear-force-or-pain.svg'